-There is most likely no game character more famous than Mario; the spunky handyman has been the substance of Nintendo for more than thirty years.
+There is most likely no game character more famous than Mario; the spunky handyman has been the main substance of Nintendo for more than thirty years.
 Mario recreations are some of the top rated game franchises ever created.
 Sports, platformers, RPGS, prepackaged games: there is apparently no type Nintendo won't connect Mario to.
 The sun never sets on the Mario domain, and everything backpedals to those early platformers, of which Super Mario Bros.
 3 is most definitely the best.

-The principal Super Mario Bros. is incredible by itself, yet after 3 it merely appears skeletal and without substance.
+The principal Super Mario Bros. is incredible by itself, yet after 3 it merely appears skeletal and almost without substance.
 SMB3 includes various little highlights that change its ancestors' equation into something genuinely fabulous.
 As opposed to a direct movement through levels, SMB3 presented an overworld view and map.
 Players can move around and select levels, and smaller bonus stages with little extras to obtain.